ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 31-Notes.md

 I do remember too the last time we had Ziggurat on the call we were looking at taking some of their tests and including those in a test suite too.
 To have that kind of multinode test suite and a network level test suite all in one place if you wanted to run it could be really cool, in addition to people doing other protocol development.
 Maybe they're not doing a full node for example but they want to know their work would impact a full node so they would have access to that test suite too, excellent idea Dodger.

-**Gustavo** [19:57] - Nice to meet you, if you need anything Dodger will put us in contact but there is anything that you'll need to know about the actual implementation just let me know.
+**Gustavo** [19:57] - Nice to meet you.
+If you need anything Dodger will put us in contact, but if there is anything that you'll need to know about the actual implementation just let me know.

 **Marshall** - What timezone are you in?

-Gustavo - UTC -4, commonly New York time.
+**Gustavo** - UTC -4, commonly New York time.

 ___